v-sbradley/bacx-pr/topics/rn-topics.md

   - the link from planned-features.md to the feature topic
   - the link (if any) from change-history to the feature topic
 - Ensure that the description tag follows the same guidelines as other topics do for SEO, etc.
-- Ensure that the body of the topic (everything after the H1) meets the same guidelines as other topics do: no PII, minimum resolution for screen shots is 1920, screen shots have the div class for borders, etc.
+- Ensure that the body of the topic (everything after the H1) meets the same guidelines as other topics do: no PII, minimum resolution for screen shots is 1920, etc.
 - Ensure that toc.md shows features in the same sequence as planned-features.md.

 If you are using the Flow/PA authoring tool, these are additional guidelines for you:
 - If you are the CP Owner, don’t update any metadata tags except title and description.

+> [!NOTE]
+> As of January 2019, we are not adding border tags to images in release notes only.
+This is because the tags result in a non-caption style and strip the alt-text in the PDF.
+This might be resolved at some point, but for now we should not add border tags.
+We will work around the tags already in release notes topics.

 ## Summary of what's new (planned-features.md) topics